| FTH(1) | General Commands Manual | FTH(1) |

 ( addr len -- str )string>$

-( str -- addr len )type
+( str -- addr len )type and evaluate

-require this kind of string.
+require this kind of strings.

 $cr